Skip to content

 The Motley Fool (my opinions)

-So, when I started out “fiddling” in the Stock Market (I think my official rank is “fiddler” or maybe “diddler”, but nothing higher than that), I started reading the Motley Fool books (and again, take them out of your Library, they are expen$ive books).
-I found them interesting and their opinions worth reading (I don’t agree with all of them, but anything that causes you to at least think is a good thing).
+So, when I started “fiddling” in the Stock Market (I think my official rank is “fiddler” or maybe “kibitzer,” but nothing higher than that), I started reading the Motley Fool books (and again, take them out of your Library, they are expen$ive books).
+I found them interesting, and their opinions are worth reading (I’m afraid I have to disagree with all of them, but anything that causes you to at least think is a good thing).
 The books are enjoyable.

-I am distressed to notice that the “Fools” have turned their business into a conglomerate (maybe I am jealous, that the Canadian Financial Place is not as big as them?).
-You need to subscribe to the site to get good information, you need to pay a lot for their opinions and you don’t feel like you are dealing with humans any more, it feels like a brokerage house (and I hate those).
-What I want are sites that talk about stocks and investing so I can understand it (and there are many great blogs that do that, just look at my lists on the side for a few).
+I am distressed to notice that the “Fools” have turned their business into a conglomerate (maybe I am jealous that the Canadian Financial Place is not as big as them?).
+You need to subscribe to the site to get good information, pay a lot for their opinions, and not feel like you are dealing with humans anymore; it feels like a brokerage house (and I wouldn’t say I like those).
+I want sites that talk about stocks and investing so I can understand it (and many great blogs do that; look at my lists on the side for a few).

 Conclusion